SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 - **Lagged climate variables** at 4, 8, and 12-week intervals, because weather effects on mosquito populations have delayed impacts
 - **Interaction terms** like temperature × humidity, since combined environmental conditions are more predictive than individual factors
+- **Date-based features** like month extraction to capture seasonal patterns

+Note that our dataset contains no categorical variables - all features are numerical climate measurements, so no encoding was needed.
+Our target variable required no transformation since we used count-based Poisson models specifically designed for predicting case counts.
-- **Date-based features** like month extraction to capture seasonal patterns **✓ Prepare your dataset: encode categorical variables, handle missing variables, and generate new features with clear explanation of motivation**
+**✓ Prepare your dataset: encode categorical variables, handle missing variables, and generate new features with clear explanation of motivation (5 points)**

 **[SLIDE: EDA visualization results]**

 Our exploratory data analysis revealed fascinating insights.
-When we plotted dengue cases over time, we discovered that San Juan and Iquitos have completely different outbreak patterns - San Juan shows large, sporadic outbreaks while Iquitos has more frequent, smaller peaks. **✓ Perform an exploratory analysis of the data via visualization with Seaborn to find meaningful patterns**
+Using Seaborn visualizations, when we plotted dengue cases over time, we discovered that San Juan and Iquitos have completely different outbreak patterns - San Juan shows large, sporadic outbreaks while Iquitos has more frequent, smaller peaks. **✓ Perform an exploratory analysis of the data via visualization with Seaborn to find meaningful patterns (4 points)**

 **[SLIDE: Cross-validation strategy]**